keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 There are two types of [compactions][1] in Accumulo - Minor and Major.
 Minor compactions flush recently written data from memory to a new file.
-Major compactions merge two or more tablet files together into one new file.
-Starting in 2.1 Tablet Servers can run multiple major compactions for a Tablet concurrently; there is no longer a single thread pool per tablet server that runs compactions.
+Major compactions merge two or more Tablet files together into one new file.
+Starting in 2.1 Tablet Servers can run multiple major compactions for a Tablet concurrently; there is no longer a single thread pool per Tablet Server that runs compactions.
 Major compactions can be resource intensive and may run for a long time depending on several factors, to include the number and size of the input files, and the iterators configured to run during Major compaction.